azzaouiyazid/3D-computer-graphics-engine/README.md

 ## Project objectives
 this project will give a better understanding about :

-* provide an arsenal of visual development tools
+* providing arsenal of visual development tools
-* learning the abstraction and and computational thinking
+* the abstraction and and computational thinking
-* better understanding about the homogeneous representation , matrix operation .
+* homogeneous representation , matrix operation .
 * usage of GLUT / GLFW .
-* understanding the platfrom specific utility functions ,system timer interfaces , texture loading and sound support
+* platfrom specific utility functions ,system timer interfaces , texture loading and sound support
 * usage of interpolated shading , Opengl lighting model , texture mapping and filtering
 * updating attributes of created objects such as position orientation , colour for animation purposes .
 * terrain / spaces creation
-* good understanding about the hierarchical structure concept
+* the hierarchical structure concept